yarism/react-simple-loading-bar/README.md

 <SimpleLoadingBar isInitiated={this.state.isInitiated} activeRequests={this.state.activeRequests}></SimpleLoadingBar>
 ```

-This is my recommended way of using the loading bar.
+This is my recommended way of using the loading bar (well, not mine, I read it somewhere but I can't remember the source).
 The important thing is that you need to set activeRequests to a value above 0 when you want to start the loading bar.
 Set it to 0 when you want the loading bar to finish.

 ## Set these in your state:
 ```javascript